 “Politics is hard work if you do it right,” Congressman Van Drew said.

-According to Van Drew, his office has done their best in helping the community regarding the pandemic.
+According to Van Drew, his office has done its best to help the community during the pandemic.

 “We got 5,000 people their COVID-19 vaccine,” Van Drew said.